Pallavi-Pandey/Tech_Titans/README.md

+---

 # BrandSentio - Reddit Sentiment Analysis

 ## Overview
-BrandSentio is a Flask-based web application designed to analyze the sentiment of Reddit posts for specific brands or keywords.
-It leverages the Reddit API and VADER Sentiment Analyzer to provide actionable insights into user sentiment and engagement, making it a valuable tool for brands to monitor their online reputation.
+BrandSentio is a Flask-based web application designed to analyze the sentiment of Reddit posts and news articles for specific brands or keywords.
+It leverages the **Reddit API**, **News API**, and **VADER Sentiment Analyzer** to provide actionable insights into user sentiment and engagement.
+This tool is ideal for brands to monitor their online reputation and make data-driven decisions.

 This project was built as part of a hackathon, showcasing a quick yet effective solution for sentiment analysis and brand performance evaluation.